UltraEngine/Documentation/CPP_dMat4.md

 # dMat4 #
-This structure describes a 4x4 matrix.
+This structure describes a 4x4 matrix with double float precision.

 ## Constructors ##
 - **dMat4**()